Peter Tschentscher: Early life and education

 Tschentscher graduated from high school in Oldenburg in 1985.
 He later studied medicine and molecular biology at the University of Hamburg, where he received his Doctor of Medicine degree in 1995.
 From 1994 until 2008 he practised as a physician at the University Medical Center Hamburg-Eppendorf.

 Political career

 Tschentscher joined the Social Democratic Party in 1989.
+From 2007 until 2018 he served as chairman of the SPD district Hamburg-Nord.
 He was first elected to the Hamburgische Bürgerschaft in the 2008 state elections.
 From 2008 until 2011 he served on the Budget Committee.
 In addition, he led a parliamentary inquiry into cost overruns in the construction of the Elbphilharmonie from 2010.

 Finance Senator, 2011–2018

 During his tenure as State Minister of Finance Tschentscher oversaw the privatization of the publicly owned shipping finance provider HSH Nordbank.

 From 2015 on, Tschentscher was one of the state's representatives at the Bundesrat, where he served as deputy chairman of the finance committee.